Types of Parsers in Compiler Design

-Parser is that phase of compiler which takes token string as input and with the help of existing grammar, converts it into the corresponding parse tree.
-Parser is also known as Syntax Analyzer.
+The parser is that phase of the compiler which takes a token string as input and with the help of existing grammar, converts it into the corresponding Intermediate Representation(IR).
+The parser is also known as Syntax Analyzer.

 Types of Parser: